Roni Mbomio

-Enmanuel Mbomio Angue (born 3 May 2005), known as Roni Mbomio or Rony Mbomio, is a professional footballer who plays as a defender for Canadian Premier League club Atlético Ottawa, on loan from Atlético Madrid C. Born in Spain, he plays for the Equatorial Guinea national team.
+Enmanuel Mbomio Angue (born 3 May 2005), known as Roni Mbomio or Rony Mbomio, is a professional footballer who plays as a defender for Atlético Ottawa in the Canadian Premier League.
+Born in Spain, he plays for the Equatorial Guinea national team.

 Early life

 Mbomio played youth football in the Atlético Madrid youth system since 2012.

 Club career

 In January 2023, Mbomio signed a professional contract with Atlético Madrid.
+In September 2024, he joined Tercera Federación club Collado Villalba, who served as an affiliate club of Atlético Madrid for the season.

-In September 2024, he joined Tercera Federación club Callado Villalba, who served as an affiliate club of Atlético Madrid for the season.
 In August 2025, he joined Canadian Premier League club Atlético Ottawa on loan.
 He made his professional debut with Ottawa on 30 August 2025 against Vancouver FC.
+In November 2025, following the conclusion of his loan with Ottawa, with whom he won the league title, he returned to Atlético Madrid, joining the first team for training.
+In January 2026, he returned to Atlético Ottawa on a free transfer, signing a permanent contract for 2026, with an option for 2027.

 International career

 In November 2025, Mbomio was called up to the Equatorial Guinea national team, ahead of a pair of friendlies.
 On 17 November 2025, Mbomio made his debut for Equatorial Guinea as a substitute against Madagascar.